jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 From this build definition, we can execute Jerkar the following way :

-- launch/debug the `AntStyleBuild main` within your IDE
+- Launch/debug the `AntStyleBuild main` within your IDE.
-- launch/debug the `org.jerkar.JkMain main` method within your IDE.
-In this mode you can pass arguments as you would for the command line
+- Launch/debug the `org.jerkar.tool.JkMain main` method within your IDE.
+In this mode you can pass arguments as you would do with command line.
-- execute a command line in a shell (or on a build server)  as `jerkar doDefault` or `jerkar cleanBuild -forkTests=true`.
+- Execute a command line in a shell (or on a build server)  as `jerkar doDefault` or `jerkar cleanBuild -forkTests=true`.

 <br/>
 ### Templated builds (ala Maven)